-6.4.1.2 Building Behaviour Profiling
+6.4.1.3 Building Behaviour Profiling

-Combining the BIM model with real time data, gives the opportunity to describe various behaviors of the building (e.g., state transition, performance degradation) and the way that its systems correspond against changes in the external environment or user preferences.
-Several aspects of the building behavior have to be examined in this process and thus there are used multiple models to describe them.
+Combining the BIM model with real time data, gives the opportunity to describe various behaviours of the building (e.g., state transition, performance degradation) and the way that its systems correspond against changes in the external environment or user preferences.
+Several aspects of the building behaviour have to be examined in this process and thus there are used multiple models to describe them.
+The Building Behaviour Profiling is responsible for mapping the entire building digital entity, including the nested interrelations, to a class object that can serve as a copied instance of the original building.
+Moreover, it provides necessary functions that can be used to access any level of information modify different parameters and perform the required calculations, allowing the accessing service/tool to examine the building's behaviour response to potential changes.